 One print or electronic copy may be made for personal use only.
 Systematic or multiple reproduction, distribution to multiple locations via electronic or other means, duplication of any material in this paper for a fee or for commercial purposes, or modification of the content of the paper are prohibited.

-Impact of Reticle Corner Rounding on Wafer Print Performance
+Lithography Performance of Contact Holes - Part II: Simulation of the Effects of Reticle Corner Rounding on Wafer Print Performance